ShaunaGordon/shaunagordon.github.com/content/posts/2024-09-28-modernizing-react.md

 const [widgets, setWidgets] = useState({});
 const [widgetCount, setWidgetCount] = useState(0);

-// Passing an empty array as the second parameter runs the body on load
+// Passing an empty array as the second parameter runs the body on load.
-// You don't want to set them in useState, because that's run on every repaint useEffect(() => {
+// You don't want to set them in useState, because that's run on every repaint.
+// Since we're loading external data, this is how it's supposed to be done. useEffect(() => {
     setWidgets = fetchWidgets();
 }, []);

 useEffect(() => {
+    // This is technically frowned upon, but I found this to misbehave on repaint
+    // at the time that I did this refactor when doing it the recommended way and
+    // only worked properly when done this way.
+    // Additionally, when we refactor a legacy system, we might not know where else
+    // "widgets" gets changed.
+Once we go through and identify those change points,
-    const count = widgets.items().filter(widget => widget.selected).length;
+    // we can come back and refactor further. const count = widgets.items().filter(widget => widget.selected).length;
     setWidgetCount(count);
 }, [widgets]);